secretstartups/handbook/job-families/product/product-operations/index.html.md

 ### Role

 The mission of the GitLab product team is to consistently create products and experiences that customers love and value.
 To do this consistently, we strive to create a world class product system in which the extended product team can do the best work of their careers.
-GitLab is seeking a Senior Technical Product Manager to partner with the Group Manager, Product Operations to manage the GitLab product development system as a product and evolve it into a world class system that can scale rapidly with GitLab the company.
-The Senior Technical Product Manager will be passionate about the product management discipline and understands the benefits of frameworks/processes and how to optimize them in a way that is effective in delivering value while efficient and as lightweight as possible.
+GitLab is seeking a Senior Product Manager to manage the GitLab product development system as a product and evolve it into a world-class system that can scale rapidly with GitLab the company.
+The Senior Product Manager will be passionate about the product management discipline and understands the benefits of frameworks/processes and how to optimize them in a way that is effective in delivering value while efficient and as lightweight as possible.

 ### Responsibilities